 History/Genealogy of the Festival

 Jacquelyn Pualani Johnson had a dream to create a Pacific theatre festival in her beloved hometown of Hilo.
-Her original hope was to create a 1-week conference/festival highlighting theatrical work that reflected “an island sensibility.”
-She broached the topic with two friends who shared her passion for theatre of Hawaiʻi: Justina Taft Mattos and Haʻamauliola Aiona.
+Inspired by the work of Tammy Hailiʻōpua Baker, Pualani's original hope was to create a 1-week conference/festival highlighting theatrical work that reflected “an island sensibility.”
+(View the text of her story here.)
+She broached the topic with two friends who shared her passion for theatre of Hawaiʻi: Justina Taft Mattos and Haʻamauliola Makua Aiona.
 They discussed what types of performances, workshops and other activities might be featured, where the events might occur, who might participate, and how frequently it might happen.
 They conjectured that it might happen every two years, potentially beginning as early as 2012.
 It was a big dream, with no funding, staff, or infrastructure to bring it to fruition – and the three women had much on their plates already -- so the idea lay dormant for a few years while it percolated in their minds.

 During these years, Kamehameha Schools’ Hawaiʻi Campus was growing its own tradition of a hōʻike performance at the end of the school year that featured all grade-levels working together on a large production incoorporating music, singing, acting, and dance.
 Originally performed with English language dialogue and Hawaiian language singing, these performances evolved into a more operatic style, epic and highly dramatic, sung entirely in the Hawaiian language.